 - Install your winter tires nice and early.
 It’s best to install your winter tires before the temperature dips below 7°C, since that’s when summer and all-season tires begin to lose their elasticity.

-- Keep your cool.
+- Keep your cool behind the wheel.
 While winter tires are proven to make for a safer drive, it’s still important to drive with extra caution in the winter.
 In cold and slippery driving conditions, it takes all vehicles longer to stop, no matter what kind of tires they have — so always leave a little extra space between your car and the one in front of you, and look far ahead as you drive so you have enough time to respond to oncoming hazards.

 - Avoid over-inflation.
 Overinflating your tires puts pressure on the centre portion of the tread, causing quicker wear and reduced traction.
 Plus, overinflated tires don’t cover as much ground, which decreases their grip on the road.
 Check your vehicle’s owner’s manual to find out the recommended tire pressure for your car.

-Ask your broker about winter tire discounts
+Ask your insurance broker about winter tire discounts